Jerald/yolol-is-cylons/thinktank/Str2num.md

 //Now o==12345 !!!
 ```

-## The Development & other versions
+## The Development and other versions
 ### Base 10 ints
 #### Version 1
 *By Zijkhal*